-Capital assets: The CRA reported no capital assets as of September 30, 2022 or 2021.
-During the year ended September 30, 2022, the CRA incurred \$83,822 of capital outlay expenditures, none of which met the capital asset capitalization threshold of the City and as a result, no capital projects were transferred to the City in 2022 compared to \$452,193 in 2021.
+Capital assets: The CRA reported no capital assets as of September 30, 2022.
+During the year ended September 30, 2023, the CRA incurred \$619,734 of capital outlay expenditures, \$68,474 of which were related to redevelopment projects in progress at year-end and were capitalized as construction in progress.

+The remaining capital outlay expenditures were transferred to the City.
 Capital assets constructed or purchased are transferred to the City upon completion and reported as a community redevelopment expense in the statement of activities.